 Some organisations require references or referee contact details – these vary depending on the role.
 Before referring you to a particular volunteering opportunity we will talk to you about any references or referee contact details the organisation requires.

 Will I need a background check?

-Some volunteer roles, particularly those where volunteers are interacting with vulnerable people, e.g. elderly, children and people with a disability, may require background checks such as police checks, volunteer declarations or working with children checks.
-The type of check depends upon the volunteer role.
-You’ll be advised if a check is required .
+Some volunteer roles, particularly those where volunteers are interacting with vulnerable people, e.g. elderly, children and people with a disability, may require background checks such as police checks or working with children checks.
+You will be advised if a check is required.

 I’ve been referred to an organisation.
 What happens next?